research-software-ecosystem/content/README.md

 # Bioinformatics Tools Ecosystem contents repository
-This is a (currently experimental) repository for bioinformatis tool descriptions for https://bio.tools.
-The purpose of this repository is to act as a central place for the exchange of tool metadata.
+This is a (currently experimental) repository for the centralisation of bioinformatics tool descriptions.
+The purpose of this repository is to act as a central place for the exchange of tool metadata for multiple projects, including bio.tools, Biocontainers, Bioconda, OpenEBench, Debian Med, BIII.eu, etc.

 # jobs status